-Companion plants can also attract good crawlers like bees and ladybugs, which help pollinate your crops for good veggie growth.
+Companion plants and trap crops can fix nitrogen issues, keep garden pests like nematodes and flea beetles away, and in general prevent infestation.
+They can also attract good crawlers like bees and ladybugs, which help pollinate your crops for good veggie growth.
 Planting companion plants also helps improve the soil nutrients and speed up the growth process, leading to a superior harvest.

 Convinced?
 Here's 6 of the best zucchini companion plants you should look into planting in your zucchini patch.

 Borage is great at keeping bad insects away.
 Not only does it deter pest worms, but it also attracts beneficial insects like bees to promote larger harvests.
 Since it's a flower, it also has the added benefit of making your garden bed look nice!

 Zucchini tends to be heavy feeders of nutrients in the soil.
 Planing beans such as bush beans and pole beans help balance the PH levels in soil, benefiting both crops.

 To free up some garden space, plant pole beans and make a vertical bean trellis using our handy guide.

 Not only are marigolds beautiful, they also smell fragrant and floral.
 While they may smell sweet to us, pests such as nematodes dislike the aroma and stay clear.
 To prevent pesks from eating your squash leaves, simply plant a marigold close by.